2077AI/KINA/README.md

 # KINA: Knowledge Index of Noah's Ark Benchmark 🚢

 Tools to run model inference and **Pass@1** scoring on the **KINA** benchmark.
 **KINA** is an 899-item knowledge benchmark across 261 fine-grained disciplines.
-It provides a highly diagnostic evaluation of frontier LLMs with multi-discipline questions featuring **one correct** option among lettered choices **A–J**.
+It provides a highly diagnostic evaluation of frontier LLMs with multi-discipline questions featuring **one correct** option among lettered choices **A–J** (as in the public [KINA-899.json](https://huggingface.co/datasets/2077AIDataFoundation/KINA) release).

 > Scoring reuses [lighteval](https://github.com/huggingface/lighteval) letter-extraction and Pass@*k* metrics (the same multi-choice path used for other letter-style tasks in the library).
 The **dataset file format** is the indexed JSON described below, not the legacy labeling-platform export.